 We’ve always had a rule at our house that we won’t make Halloween scary for even the tiniest goblins that come to our door.
 No ghosts around here.
 No vampires that jump out from hiding places to make you run back down the driveway to your Mama.
-No, we always have a fun, friendly Halloween house.
+No, we make sure it’s just real simple Kid-Friendly Halloween Fun.

-The Halloween treats that I’m sharing with you are fun for ghouls and goblins of all ages.
-I used McCormick Black and Assorted Food Color in all these decorations, perfect for a kid-friendly Halloween.
+I particularly enjoy making homemade treats for the Halloween season.
+The ones I’m sharing with you here are fun for ghouls and goblins of all ages.
 BeeBop taste tested each and every one of them to make double sure they were not only cute, but tasty as well.
 We have some Halloween Chocolate Bark, some Ghosts in the Graveyard and, my favorite, Mummy Cookies.

 For the Chocolate Bark: